-Check for a Start-Up Kit leak
+Check for a Start-Up Kit or Surface Start-Up Kit leak

 - 1. Check the air trap for condensation.
 If the air trap shows signs of condensation, wipe the air trap and reinstall it in the console.
 In the case of an air trap alarm, verify that the air trap alarm is cleared after this step. - 2.
-Carefully check the saline path from the saline bag to the console for any leaks.
-Check if there is saline on the floor, console, or the patient's bed. - 3.
-If there is any saline on the floor, console, or the patient's bed, check that the Luers on the catheter and Start-Up Kit are not cracked or damaged and that the connections are tight enough to prevent leaks. - 4.
-If you find a leak in the Start-Up Kit, replace the Start-Up Kit and see if there is also a leak in the catheter. - 5.
-If you do not find a leak in the Start-Up Kit, there is likely a leak in the catheter.
+Carefully check the fluid path from the fluid bag to the console for any leaks.
+Check if there is fluid on the floor, console, or the patient's bed. - 3.
+If there is any fluid on the floor, console, or the patient's bed, check that the connections between the Start-Up Kit or Surface Start-Up Kit and the heat exchange device (catheter or surface pad) are not cracked or damaged and that the connections are tight enough to prevent leaks.
+Note that the Start-Up Kit connection to catheters uses Luers and the Surface Start-Up Kit connection to a surface pad uses 1⁄4" quick disconnect connectors. - 4.
+If you find a leak in the Start-Up Kit or Surface Start-Up Kit, replace it and see if there is also a leak in the heat exchange device (catheter or surface pad). - 5.
+If you do not find a leak in the Start-Up Kit or Surface Start-Up Kit, there is likely a leak in the catheter or surface pad.
 Investigate further.